SCP002/kde-rdp-on-boot/README.md

-# Headless KRDP Setup on Manjaro ARM KDE Plasma
+# Autostart KRDP on Manjaro with KDE Plasma

 ## 1. Install required packages